May 30, 2022

 It is vital to be able to ingratiate a new employee as quickly as possibly to a wider team so that new employees can hit the ground running.
 Remote onboarding means that the new team member does not have access to the traditional tools they may otherwise have had when first starting at a company.
 Namely, face to face meetings, water cooler chats and simply reaching out to a team member for a quick answer to a quick query.
 A thorough remote onboarding process should therefore be conducted each time a team new hire starts - regardless of role.

 Fully understanding what a robust onboarding process for remote employees is, is key to carrying out an effective onboarding process yourself.
 In short, such a process should include a number of different activities that gives new hires all the tools and information they need to conduct their role.
 Introducing them to any company specific software is a good example, as well as giving them an extensive run through of any important processes their role requires is vital too.
+Companies can also launch mentoring programs to further aid in the integration of new employees.
+With the right mentoring software, these mentoring programs can provide personalized guidance and support, allowing new employees to connect with experienced colleagues, ask questions, and gain valuable insights into their roles and the company culture.

 However, it also includes inducting them in such a way that they get onboard with the company’s culture and ethos.
 Doing so will thus mean introducing them to all team members so they know what each of their team does - and how.
 Trying to find a balance between formal and informal meetings and catch ups can also help a remote new hire overcome the difficulties of being geographically separated from their team.
 Onboarding and inducting should also be seen as a continual process for the time it takes a new hire to feel settled within a team and wider company.